OpenBEL/cytoscape-plugins/belframework-webservice-plugin/README.md

 -   `ant deploy`

-    Packages the plugin and copies to the plugins folder of your Cytoscape installation.
+    Packages the plugin and copies it to the plugins folder of your Cytoscape installation.

 Setting up Eclipse
 ------------------

-To set up the [Eclipse IDE](http://www.eclipse.org/) for developing this plugin
+To set up the [Eclipse IDE](http://www.eclipse.org/) for working with this plugin

 -   Check out the [belframework project](https://belframework-org@github.com/belframework-org/belframework.git)